 I’ve changed my address.
 How can I update my contact details with NMBI?

 You can do this yourself by logging on to the site and updating your contact details.
 If you haven’t got an account already, you need to set up an online account with us.
-Visit our Online Services Registration page to learn about setting up an account for the first time.
+Visit the MyNMBI page to learn about setting up an account for the first time.

 My late mother was a nurse and a letter marked for her attention has been received from the Nursing and Midwifery Board of Ireland.
 How can I ensure that her name is removed from your database?

 NMBI apologies to you and your family for any distress caused by the receipt of this letter.
 To ensure that your late mother’s name is removed from the Register of Nurses and Midwives, it would be appreciated if you would send an email to Registration@NMBI.ie or send a letter to the Registration Department, Nursing and Midwifery Board of Ireland, 18/20 Carysfort Avenue, Blackrock, County Dublin.

 In your letter or email, please include the full name and PIN or date of birth of your late mother so that we may make the necessary change to the Register.
 Please also provide your contact details in case we need to make further contact with you.

 My name has been removed from the Register for non-payment of the Annual Renewal.
 What is the process for restoring my name?